malinlub/notejam/README.md

 Assignment
 -
-Notejam is currently build as monolith containing built-in webserver and SQLite database.
-Your task is to redesign the architecture so it can meet business requirements on chosen public cloud platform

 ![](/docs/notejam-assignment.png)

 Business Requirements
 -
 - The Application must serve variable amount of traffic.
 Most users are active during business hours.
 During big